rich-iannone/global-newsfeed/README.md

 'Top Stories' API endpoint.
 On the right side, there *is* a globe with markers showing the *location* of each news article.

-The application does the following things to make this work:
+The application does the following things to make it all work:

 - the articles are fetched as JSON from NYT (mix of different categories, omitting some)
 - JSON is parsed and written to CSV with the following fields